DesignyourCode/video-tracking/README.md

 # YouTube Tracking

 Fancy tracking Youtube videos on your site?
-This script will allow you to tracking videos.keep-ratio
+This script will allow you to tracking videos.

 ###Requirements
  - Google Universal Analytics Script